Is your organisation ready for NIS2? | Intel 471 Skip to content

 The October 17 deadline for EU Member States to transpose the EU’s NIS2 Directive to lift the cyber resilience of critical infrastructure across Europe is here.
 NIS2 and the rapidly evolving digital threat landscape make it more important than ever for security and risk teams, management, and boards to have timely, relevant, and actionable cyber threat intelligence (CTI) to guide cyber risk management strategies into the next decade.

 Many “essential” and “important” entities affected by NIS2 however face uncertainty.
 As of this week, only Belgium, Croatia, Hungary, and Lithuania have passed NIS2 implementation laws.
 Over a dozen EU Member States have only published draft implementations to replace laws passed for the NIS Directive of 2016 (NIS1), which impacted far fewer organisations.
 Germany, for example, adopted its NIS 2 Implementation and Cyber Security Strengthening Act in late July.
 It is expected to pass its laws early 2025, impacting an estimated 30,000 entities.
 France’s NIS2 law will impact over 10,000 entities.
-The Netherlands, Sweden, Poland, Romania, Spain and others will also likely pass their respective NIS2 laws in 2025.
+The Netherlands, Sweden, Poland, Romania, Spain, Greece, Latvia and others will also likely pass their respective NIS2 laws in 2025.

 Despite these delays, one thing is certain: affected entities should prepare for NIS2, the most consequential European cyber security legislation to-date in this decade.
 Belgium’s competent authority, the Center for Cyber Security Belgium (CCB), has described NIS2 as “NIS1 on steroids” because it’s bigger in scope, obligations, supervision, reporting, sanctions, and reach.
 Administrative fines of no greater than €200,000 under NIS1 will increase to up to €10 million, or 2% of annual global turnover, whichever is higher for essential entities.
 NIS2 affects tens of thousands more mid-sized and large organisations in energy, transport, banking, health, water, digital infrastructure, ICT service management, public administration, and space.